raspberrypilearning/trained-vision-app/en/step_1.md

 ### What you should know
 To do this project, you should be familiar with:
- + How to interact with a machine vision model, as covered in [Testing your computer’s vision](https://projects.raspberrypi.org/en/projects/testing-your-computers-vision)
+ + How to interact with a machine vision model, as covered in the ['Testing your computer’s vision' project](https://projects.raspberrypi.org/en/projects/testing-your-computers-vision)
  + How to create and use variables, lists, conditional statements, and functions in Python

 --- collapse ---